code0-tech/tucana/CONVENTIONS.md

 }
 ```

-Nesting for Enums is allowed
+Nesting for Enums is recomended due to Enum value scoping rules.

 ---
 ## Services